JacobDFrank/port2/src/pages/Got Pills/index.md

 title: 'Pills'
 published: true
 date: '2017-10-30'
-description: 'Design a set of posters for a local health advertisement'
+description: 'Designed a set of posters for a local health advertisement'
 tags: 'Personal / Design'
-volume: '13'
+volume: '4'
 homeImage: 'gotpillsCover'
 timePeriod: '3 Weeks, August 2017'
 ---

 ####Goal
 I was given the brief of creating a set of posters for a pill drive that would be on campus.
-All included with it was the required copy and black & white requirement.
-What I'm most proud of with this project is what I learned because the work can always be better.
+Included with it was the required copy and a black & white requirement.
+What I'm most proud of with this project is what I learned because the work can always be better but you take away is the most important.

 <br/>
 <br/>